Liwaa al-Umma: Funding

-Liwaa al-Umma is well-funded compared to other Syrian rebel groups, with most of its uniforms and weapons having been bought in Turkey.
-Harati has claimed that the group's funds come from a network of private donors from throughout Syria, the Middle East, and North Africa, with several named benefactors from Kuwait receiving particular praise on the group's Facebook page.
+Liwaa al-Umma was well-funded compared to other Syrian rebel groups, with most of its uniforms and weapons having been bought in Turkey.
+Harati claimed that the group's funds come from a network of private donors from throughout Syria, the Middle East, and North Africa, with several named benefactors from Kuwait receiving particular praise on the group's Facebook page.